 Eat lots of meals outside — If you live in New England, or anywhere with serious winters, you know the feeling.
 You gaze on your back porch in mid-February and sigh.
 Snow’s piled up.
 A freezing arctic wind blows the sad wind chimes.
 Summer seems an impossible dream.
 So when the weather’s warm, eating outside is a treat and celebration.
 It means sun and warmth and barbecued chicken and potato salad.
 It means watching hummingbirds flit around their feeder, sipping nectar.
 It means sitting and talking and listening to music.
 In the summer, our porch becomes the family room.

-And as I write this, I realize that (for me) summers aren’t so much creating new stuff, but recapturing old.
+And as I write this, I realize that summers aren’t so much about creating new stuff, but recapturing old.

 Enjoying summer was easy as kids.
 Most of us did what we wanted.
 We didn’t need a list — teacup, bucket or otherwise.

 We didn’t care if we went to Thailand or rode off to California on Route 66.
 We were happy just to be alive and free for a few months.

 And maybe that’s the key to summer.
 It’s all about simple pleasures — old songs, fireflies, eating outdoors, hummingbirds, potato salad, pink geraniums, and of course, ice cream trucks.

 Maybe the perfect summer isn’t about adding things at all… but slowly taking them away.